socrata-platform/balboa/balboa-http/docker/README.md

 To build the image run:

-  `docker build -rm -t balboa-http path/to/balboa-http/docker`
+  `docker build --rm -t balboa-http path/to/balboa-http/docker`

 ## Required: